 Most FCC rules are adopted by a process known as "notice and comment" rulemaking.
 Under that process, the FCC gives the public notice that it is considering adopting or modifying rules on a particular subject and seeks the public's comment.
 The Commission considers the comments received in developing final rules.

 This summary of the rulemaking process is based in part on a similar summary prepared by the United States Department of Transportation.
 It was prepared to help the public better understand how the rulemaking process works so that members of the public may more effectively participate in it.
 We prepared it especially for individuals, small businesses, and others who do not participate in the process on a regular basis.
 We want to stress that this web page provides only a brief summary.
 It should not be relied on as a legal document.
+The complete set of rules and regulations that govern the FCC are contained in Title 47 of the Code of Federal Regulations (47 CFR).

 What is rulemaking?